-Campus Facili ty Name Associated Projects GSF Notes PHASE 1 NEW AND REPL ACEMENT PROJECTS Main 005 Engineering B IS (039) 391,200 This new high-rise engineering building is a mixed-use building with engineering laboratories.
+Campus Facili ity Name Associated Projects GSF Notes PHASE 1 NEW AND REPL ACEMENT PROJECTS Main 005 Engineering B IS (039) 391,200 This new high-rise engineering building is a mixed-use building with engineering laboratories.
 This project replaces the Industrial Studies (039) building.
 This project includes improvements to the Ninth Street Paseo.
 Main 015 Building J DD 22,400 This new building is a low-rise addition to campus life programming and may serve as a multi-cultural center.
 Main 200 Campus Village 3, Phase I WSH (089) This new residence hall to include a new dining commons, recreation space and student services.
 Residential Dining Commons Student Services 370,162 21,000 17,000 This project replaces Washburn Hall (089).
+Main 900 Alquist Redevelopment 1,000,000 This new high rise residential project will replace the existing Alquist Building.
+It will include up to 1,000 units, half of which would be workforce housing intended for faculty, staff, and graduate students, and the other half as market-rate housing.
 South 017 Facilities Operations 700 10,000 This new Facilities Operations building will consolidate existing operations for South Campus.
 Space to be used for the realignment of Stadium Way (700).
 South 018 Spartan Legacy Center 700 6,500 The Legacy Center (018) includes offices, conference rooms and displays.
 The location of the Legacy Center includes minor adjustments to the Practice Field (118).
-PHASE 1 S SUBTO TAL NEW 838,262
+PHASE 1 SUBTO TAL NEW 1,838,262

-Campus Facili ty Name Associated Projects GSF Notes PHASE 2 DEMOLITIO ON PRO DJECTS Main 001 Automated Bank Teller Facility A (002) 1,396 ATM will be moved and incorporated into a new building or existing building on campus.
-The project includes plaza and paseo improvements associated with Engineering A. Main 12A, 12B Corporation Yard Offices and Trades Building A (002), NPF (053) 42,019 Corporation Yard Offices and Trades programming to be consolidated and relocated to the North Parking Facility (053).
+Campus Facili ity Name Associated Projects GSF Notes PHASE 2 DEMOLITI ON PR OJECTS Main 001 Automated Bank Teller Facility A (002) 1,396 ATM will be moved and incorporated into a new building or existing building on campus.
+The second of the sec The project includes plaza and paseo improvements associated with Engineering A. Main 12A, 12B Corporation Yard Offices and Trades Building A (002), NPF (053) 42,019 Corporation Yard Offices and Trades programming to be consolidated and relocated to the North Parking Facility (053).
 Existing site to be replaced with Engineering A (002).
 Main 030 Administration D (010), BB 39,323 Administration (030) programming to move to new academic buildings, offsite and online.
 Existing building to be replaced with Building D (010) and open space and paseo improvements.
 Main 048 Science WSQ (020) 91,366 Science (048) programming to move to the Interdisciplinary Science Building (112) and new buildings once available.
 Existing building to be replaced with Building G (014), renovation and extension of Tower Lawn.
 The project also includes a renovation of Washington Square Hall (020.)
 Main 091 Dining Commons CV3 (200) 23,925 Existing Dining Commons (091) to be replaced with new dining in CV3 (200) Phase I. Once new dining replacement is operational, the Dining Commons can be demolished and replaced with more student housing.
 Main 100 A, B, Modular A, B, and F A (002) 6,480 Modular programming to move offsite and/ or be removed.
 140 F The site will be used for plaza and paseo improvements associated with Engineering A (002).
 South 128 Concessions Buildings Stadium (117) 4,320 Concessions programming to move to future concessions facilities associated with stadium renovation (117) and/or use temporary structures in the interim.
-PHASE 2 S UBTO TAL DEMOLISH 208,829
+PHASE 2 SUBTO TAL DEMOLISH 208,829